vSAN Storage Policy – Part 2

 You have three encryption options to choose from in order to define the desired data store for this virtual storage policy.

 You cannot enable or disable data-at-rest or data-in-transit encryption here.
 These options can be enabled within the vSAN Cluster settings.
-However, if you’ve been following my blog series, you’d know that we already enabled data-at-rest encryption during the cluster creation.
+However, if you’ve been following my blog series, you may know that I’ve already enabled data-at-rest encryption during the cluster creation.

 Space Efficiency